anderskvist/iAstroHub/README-DOCKER.md

 ## Running the container

-* For full functionality, you must run the container with the `--cap-add SYS_RAWIO` option, or alternatively, with the --privileged flag.
-You can test the SYS_RAWIO capability by running `/usr/local/bin/pktriggercord-cli -v`.
+* You must run the container with the `--cap-add=ALL` option and with the `--privileged` flag.
+* You must mount kernel modules via `-v /lib/modules:/lib/modules:ro`

 ### Manual Steps